Collaborative Project to Meet Societal and Industry-related Challenges

 You can apply for funding to cover the costs necessary to carry out the project.
 The Project Owner is to obtain information about costs from each project partner.
 These costs are to be entered into the cost plan under the relevant category.

 The following cost categories must be used:

 - Payroll and indirect expenses related to researcher time (including research fellowship positions) at the research organisations, and the partners’ personnel hours.
-For doctoral research fellowships, funding is limited to a maximum of three full-time equivalents.
-Funding for two to four years may be granted for post-doctoral research fellowships.
+For doctoral research fellowships, funding is limited to a maximum of three man-years.
+For postdoctoral fellowships, funding may be granted for two to four years.

 - Equipment, encompassing operating and depreciation costs for scientific equipment and research infrastructure necessary for the implementation of the project.